Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 Variable names should be improved (e.g. the adhoc pattern can be made more compact smaller), and only the used builtins should be injected.

-## Findings 20 - Determinisim of Constructor Ids
+## Finding 20 - Determinisim of Constructor Ids

 Category: _Usability/Informational_